puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Class Inheritance

-Inheritance may only be used within a module and must not be used across module name spaces.
-This is a result of:
+Inheritance may be used within a module, but must not be used across module namespaces.
+Cross-module dependencies should be satisfied in a more portable way that doesn't violate the concept of modularity, such as with include statements or relationship declarations.

-1. Portability - inheriting outside of the module breaks the idea of modules and limits our ability for portability
-2.  inheritance outside of the module is indicative of code that should be refactored.
-In this instance you probably should be using includes or parameterized classes
+**Good:**

+{% highlight ruby %}
+    class ssh { ... }

+    class ssh::client inherits ssh { ... }

+    class ssh::server inherits ssh { ... }

+    class ssh::server::solaris { ... }
+{% endhighlight %}

+**Bad:**

+{% highlight ruby %}
+    class ssh inherits server { ... }

+    class ssh:client inherits workstation { ... }

+    class wordpress inherits apache { ... }
+{% endhighlight %}

-Inheritance should be avoided when alternatives are viable.
-For example, if inheritance is being used to override relationships when stopping a service by overriding the relationship of a class managing a running service, the code should be refactored to use a single class with an ensure parameter and relationship declarations inside of conditionals.
-An example of this follows.
-The example makes several assumptions and is based on an example provided in the Puppet Master training for managing bluetooth.
+Inheritance in general should be avoided when alternatives are viable.
+For example, instead of using inheritance to override relationships in an existing class when stopping a service, consider using a single class with an ensure parameter and conditional relationship declarations:

-1. Class inheritance is only useful for overriding resource parameters.
-2. The most commonly overridden parameters are relationship meta-parameters.
-3. Other parameters, e.g. ensure and enable may have behavior changed through the use of variables and conditional logic.

 {% highlight ruby %}
     class bluetooth($ensure=present, $autoupgrade=false) {